Drive sales on autopilot with ecommerce-focused features

 Why we recommend it

-MailerLite offers the cleanest separation between WordPress and email marketing — perfect if you find WordPress-native solutions bloated.
-The free tier generously includes features that cost extra elsewhere, like automation builders and landing pages.
+MailerLite is the WordPress email marketing plugin for those who want a clear separation.
+It’s the right choice if you find WordPress-native solutions too heavy.
+The free tier includes features such as automation builders and landing pages that cost extra elsewhere.

 8. MailPoet — best for WordPress-native email marketing